Many people start with a Will. That’s putting the cart before the horse.

 Plan first for your retirement, your old age and, if it comes, your old, old age.
 Just as Americans now experience an extended adolescence, so, too, do we now experience an extended senescence.

 Looking at your life savings, you may think that you have a lot of money.
-You also need to look at the other side of the balance sheet: the inflation which will cut your purchasing power in half in 20 years, the medical and personal assistance required to get you through the last six to eight years and the high medical costs associated with the last six months of life.
+You also need to look at the other side of the balance sheet: the inflation which will cut your purchasing power to half or less in 20 years, the medical and personal assistance required to get you through the last six to eight years and the high medical costs associated with the last six months.

 Review your Medicare Options

 The Employee Benefit Research Institute estimates that a couple on Medicare could need $350,000 – not counting long-term care and other assistance during the last six to eight years.

 In 2013 Medicare paid for 62% of health care services for beneficiaries 65 and older; private insurance paid for another 13%.
 The declining financial condition of Medicare and the declining percentage of people who can rely on employment- based health insurance during retirement means that the amount which must be paid out-of-pocket can only increase.
 This is acerbated by the rising percentage of people who are enrolling in Medicare Advantage plans, which only pay 80%.